adlnet/xAPI-Spec/xAPI.md

 ###### Details

-* An agent MUST be identified by one (1) of the four types of inverse functional identifiers (see
+* An Agent MUST be identified by one (1) of the four types of inverse functional identifiers (see
 <a href="#inversefunctional"> 4.1.2.3 Inverse Functional Identifier</a>);
-* An agent MUST NOT include more than one (1) inverse functional identifier;
+* An Agent MUST NOT include more than one (1) inverse functional identifier;
-* An agent SHOULD NOT use inverse functional identifiers that are also used as a Group identifier.
+* An Agent SHOULD NOT use inverse functional identifiers that are also used as a Group identifier.

 The table below lists the properties of Agent Objects.